xenopiece/Dark-Souls-Dank-Random-Weapon-mod/README.md

 You can customize the timer for when it switches weapon (Please don't set the timer to 0, because you won't be able to get past the loading screen)<br />
 Only weapons and shields, no talismans, staffs, or bows.<br />

-The weapon icon won't change when the weapon changes (Update for that coming at some point)<br />
+The weapon icon won't change when the weapon changes (Update for that coming at some point, waiting for mr. nice shoes)<br />

 Download link for the compiled version here: https://mega.nz/#!mI8xiaQY!TM4NnZVnzeCfi46YNWvxIl3OfSZjGw5nFmxCePK6vwI, if you are not able to compile it yourself.<br />